 The good news is that the responses you will typically get are a fairly small number.
 You'll hear the same few objections over and over (1-7 are the most common).
 When you have some good answers to these objections ready at hand, you will be able to answer smoothly and with poise, without feeling tense or antagonistic.

 We're hoping you will add more possible responses or advice in the comments on the articles linked below.
-And if you have any possible answers to the unlinked responses below, we'd love to hear them (email us).
+And if you have any possible answers to the unlinked responses below, we'd love to hear them.

-When you talk about Islamic supremacism with people, they are likely to say one of the following:
+When you talk about Islam with non-Muslims, they are likely to say one of the following:

 1. But it is just a small minority of extremists.